Ed.D. in Curriculum and Instruction

 How is the doctorate in curriculum and instruction program structured?

 The coursework structure is a blended online and face-to-face format.
-The face-to-face courses meet on five Saturdays during the semester at the KU Edwards Campus in Overland Park, therefore allowing working students to study while working full-time.
+The face-to-face courses meet on five Saturdays during the semester at the KU Edwards Campus in Overland Park, thereby allowing working students to study while working full-time.
 The degree includes curriculum and instruction courses, research skills courses, a doctoral practicum/field experience, comprehensive examinations, and a dissertation involving original research in the student's specialization.
 Instructors and fellow students offer a broad-based knowledge of the field, as well as valuable professional networking opportunities.

 - Limited face-to-face classes meet on Saturdays for working professionals